 If you were told that you needed to write a 6-page paper on Benjamin Franklin and then discovered in your research that the real story was Franklin’s relationship with his brother in Boston, you might risk getting a bad grade in the paper.
 So what you do is stay in your lane and write a rather generic paper about Franklin based on what everyone else wrote about him.

-The secret here is that the teacher who is grading the paper is desperately hoping someone breaks the rules so she has a unique paper to read.
-However, it rarely happens because most schools operate in the same way and teachers don’t have a way to observe the behavior of students.
-Since most students write their papers at home, the teacher is stuck with judging the finished product rather than coaching and praising you on your approach.
+The secret here is that the teacher who is grading the paper is desperately hoping someone breaks the rules so she has a unique paper to read (or at least I would if I were teaching!).
+However, it rarely happens in most schools because of the fact that homework is treated as a single iteration event: do the assignment and then get a grade.
+Since most students write their papers at home, the teacher is stuck with judging the finished product rather than coaching and praising them along the way approach.

 The nature of consulting enables focus on the process